Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Modified Date: Apr.
 19, 2024

-4 Minute Read
+3 Minute Read

-Unexpected situations can arise anytime, anywhere, so it’s important to get travel insurance before you go for peace of mind.
+Unexpected situations can arise anytime, anywhere, so it’s essential to get travel insurance before you go for peace of mind.
 We asked our CAA Travel Insurance experts for advice on Canadian vacations and health coverage, and here is what they had to say.

 Mother and Son Hiking at Johnson Canyon in Banff National Park, Canada